New build shared ownership, open market shared ownership, shared ownership resales, equity loans and intermediate renting

 Housing Register to be eligible for any of these schemes.
 Some properties are ready to move into now.
 For others you can find out details prior to completion.

-The First Steps and Homematch websites include affordability calculators.
+The Homes for Londoners and Homematch websites include affordability calculators.
 They give you an indication of the earnings and deposit you will need to purchase any particular property.
 If you have concerns about affordability, you should contact the housing association for further advice.

 Open market shared ownership